-- can only be used for self-adhesive labels with liner. - requires the optional peel-off assembly. - cannot be performed with the optional fanfold guide installed. - sets high demands on the media, such as label stiffness, release characteristics of the adhesive and liner, and resistance against electrostatic charging.
+- can only be used for self-adhesive labels with liner. - cannot be performed with optional quick-load guides installed. - sets high demands on the media, such as label stiffness, release characteristics of the adhesive and liner, and resistance against electrostatic charging.
 Consult your media supplier or test the media to make sure that it is suitable for your application. - may limit registration performance when printing on labels that have a label length of less than 25 mm (1 in).

 You can also install an optional label taken sensor so that the next copy in the batch is not printed until the current copy is removed.
-For more information, see "Accessories for the Printer" on page 155.
+For more information, see "Accessories for the Printer" on page 143.